Ultimate Guide to Understanding Illegal Aliens Driving in CA!

 Obtaining a California Driver’s license from the California Department of Motor Vehicles, even if you have a criminal record, is one of the benefits of violating U.S. immigration law.
 The bottom line is that the immigrant is not violating California law.
 This is because an exception exists for California Driver’s License applicants here illegally under U.S. regulations.

 “Illegal alien” is no longer a politically correct term to describe a person who came across the U.S. border or overstayed a visa in violation of federal law.
-But it remains a term used to describe a class of people who are illegally in the country without permission from all over the world.
+But under U.S. federal law, it remains a term used to describe a class of people who are illegally in the country without permission from all over the world.

-The term is a legal classification set forth in federal law as follows:
+The term is a legal classification outlined in federal law as follows:

 Section 1252(c) “Aliens and Nationality” – “Authorizing State and local law enforcement officials to arrest and detain certain illegal aliens.”
 ICE and other law enforcement are authorized to:

 “…arrest and detain an individual who— (1) is an alien illegally present in the United States; and (2) has previously been convicted of a felony in the United States and deported or left the United States after such conviction.”